NAVIGATION

 Circuit Civil Division C Division Preferences - The Top Ten

-In Division C, all proceedings, except for Pretrial Conferences, Jury Trials, Non-Jury Trials and Evidentiary Hearings scheduled for longer than 30 minutes, will be conducted remotely via ZOOM unless otherwise directed by the Court.
+In Division C, all proceedings except for Pretrial Conferences, Jury Trials, Non-Jury Trials, and Evidentiary Hearings will be conducted remotely via ZOOM unless otherwise directed by the Court.

-PRETRIAL CONFERENCES, JURY TRIALS and NON-JURY TRIALS (except certain mortgage foreclosure actions) will be conducted IN PERSON.
+EVIDENTIARY HEARINGS, PRETRIAL CONFERENCES, JURY TRIALS, and NON-JURY TRIALS (except certain mortgage foreclosure actions) will be conducted IN PERSON.

-Please make sure any testifying witness has a photo ID available to present over the videoconference.
+Please make sure any testifying witness has a photo ID available to present in-person or over the videoconference.
 This requirement will extend until further order of the Court.

 Password is not required.
 If joining by phone, dial 1-786-635-1003 Meeting ID # 890-159-2416